Cirrus Logic (CRUS) Q4 2017 Results - Earnings Call Transcript

 Well, I mean, the premise of your question hit the nail on the head that we've absolutely got more irons in the fire than we've ever had.
 That remains a – the focus of the company is making sure that we're keeping really tight reins on that and we're not investing in too many things too quickly, but I feel very good about the balance of that across the board.
 If we look at – we're day-by-day making great progress on the microphones.
 It continues to be a very difficult challenge, but the opportunity there to ship potentially in the hundreds of millions, if not billions of units over time is there.
 And it's something that we need to just keep – the engineering team that needs to just keep turning the crank and bringing out the supply chain side of things, and we're aligned with the right customers.
 I think in general, they're pulling for us pretty hard.
 And that's a huge opportunity relative to the size of the company today.

 Voice biometrics, I don't see any reason that the opportunity isn't at least as large as fingerprint, which is again large relative to the size of the company.
-Again, that's something that's got capital, our research left in it between now and the finish line, and a lot of heavy lifting still to be done, but the results are very promising.
-We're still on track to tape out our first device this quarter and a lot of customers expressed a great deal of interest.
+Again, that's something that's got capital R research left in it between now and the finish line, and a lot of heavy lifting still to be done, but the results are very promising.
+We're still on track to tape out our first device this quarter and a lot of customers have expressed a great deal of interest.

-Moving a lot closer in on the time horizon, though.
-As I said, we're making good progress, broadening out in additional flagship devices.
-We're making progress with both smart codecs and amplifiers, in some cases more than one amplifier in mid-tier devices as well.
-There is an awful a lot of unit shipped there.
-So, it's not going to be the same – our expectation on averages is not going to be the same sort of content that we have in a flagship.
-But a smart codec for mid-tier device being on the order of $1, $1.50, and amplifier $0.50 potentially two of those, and then we start looking at the headset attach as well.
-And it adds up to a pretty compelling opportunity as well.
+Moving a lot closer in on the time horizon, though, as I said, we're making good progress broadening out in additional flagship devices.
+We're making progress with both smart codecs and amplifiers, in some cases more than one amplifier, in mid-tier devices as well.
+There is an awful lot of units shipped there.
+So, it's not going to be the same – our expectation on average is it's not going to be the same sort of content that we have in a flagship.
+But a smart codec for mid-tier device being on the order of $1, $1.50, an amplifier $0.50, potentially two of those, and then you start looking at the headset attach as well and it adds up to a pretty compelling opportunity as well.

-And then, of course, finally the headset opportunity is, as Android continues to make progress and switching over to various Android customers, either switching over to shipping the USB headset or a USB-C to headphone adapter, we see a lot of opportunities there.
-And kind of as I mentioned early on, not a lot of details, yeah, but we're working on some things that I think that'll make that transition a little easier for our customers and a little more compelling user experience as well.
+And then, of course, finally the headset opportunity is, as Android continues to make progress in switching over – various Android customers either switching over to shipping the USB headset or a USB-C to headphone adapter, we see a lot of opportunities there.
+And kind of as I mentioned early on, not a lot of details yet; we're working on some things that I think will make that transition a little easier for our customers and a little more compelling user experience as well.

-So, I can think of any time in the company's history, at least when I've been involved that we've had as many things like that that are large relative to the size of the company today.
-And in any portfolio, you expect you have some number of home-runs and a few things that don't pan out like the way you expect, but with the scope and scale of things we're investing in today, I'm very comfortable with the markets we're serving and the opportunities we're going after that that still leaves us meaningful growth opportunities in the coming years.
+So, I can't think of any time in the company's history, at least when I've been involved that we've had as many things like that that are large relative to the size of the company today.
+And in any portfolio, you expect you have some number of home-runs and a few things that don't pan out quite the way you expect, but with the scope and scale of things we're investing in today, I'm very comfortable with the markets we're serving and the opportunities we're going after, that that still leaves us meaningful growth opportunities in the coming years.

 Christopher Hemmelgarn - Barclays Capital, Inc.

 That's very helpful.
 Thanks, Jason.
 And I guess just a quick follow-up, perhaps more for Thurman than Jason.
-But I noticed you've been paying down your debt at a pretty healthy pace and it looks like, I mean, at the pace you've been on, you should be done with that within the next couple of quarters probably.
+But I noticed you've been paying down your debt at a pretty healthy pace and it looks like, at the pace you've been on, you should be done with that within the next couple of quarters probably.
 How do you think about – I mean, you've got pretty sizeable cash flow.
-How do you think about using that after you finished paying off the debt?
+How do you think about using that after you've finished paying off the debt?
 What are the main objectives?
-Could you just talk about that, that'd be helpful?
+If you could just talk about that, that'd be helpful?

 Thurman K. Case - Cirrus Logic, Inc.

-Our main focus is – I mean we did a small acquisition this last quarter and we'll still look at those types of opportunities that'll push us forward from a technology standpoint, larger wins that are actionable and are interesting to us that are much harder to find, but we'll continue to look for those and try to take care of it that way.
+Well, the main focus is still – I mean we did a small acquisition this last quarter and we'll still look at those types of opportunities that'll push us forward from a technology standpoint, larger wins that are actionable and are interesting to us are much harder to find.
+But we'll continue to look for those and try to take care of it that way.
 After that, we continue to look at share repurchases and other investments along the R&D side.
 So, on a opportunistic basis, we'll look at the best way to utilize the cash going forward.
 And as we've noted, we have cash building up overseas and we have to look at that challenge as a worldwide management of the cash.
 So...

 Christopher Hemmelgarn - Barclays Capital, Inc.